mars0i/popco/README.md

 also loads crime/crime3.lisp, which in turn loads crime/crime3propns.lisp.

+If `*do-report-propns-to-csv*` is non-`nil`, a CSV file with data on all proposition activation values in each person at each tick will be generated.
+This can be read by functions defined in R/df2ra.R.
+If `*do-report-to-netlogo*` is non-`nil`, a file that can be read by netlogo/popco.nlogo will be generated.
+See doc/GuessTips.txt for info on on how to generate files that can be loaded into the GUESS network visualization package.
+By default, POPCO generates a file data/RUN*.lisp, which stores a command to set the same random seed.
+If you load this after start.lisp but before loading the files that define persons, etc., and before running `(popco)`, you can replay the session that generated the RUN*.lisp file.

-(I don't consider the rest self-explanatory, but this is a start.
+(I don't consider the rest self-explanatory, but the preceding is a start.
 If you want to experiment with POPCO, I suggest contacting me.
-I'll be very happy to help.)
+I'll be very happy to help you get started.)

 I've run POPCO successfully in Steel Bank Common Lisp (SBCL), Armed Bear Common Lisp (ABCL), Clozure Common Lisp (CCL), Embeddable Common